chimechallenge/chime-utils/README.md

 Please head over to [CHiME-8 DASR Submission instructions](https://www.chimechallenge.org/current/task1/submission) to know more about scoring and text normalization and also ranking.

-The scripts may accept a single JSON or a folder where multiple JSON files are contained. <br>
+The scripts may accept a single SegLST JSON or a folder where multiple SegLST JSON files are contained. <br>
 E.g. one per each scenario as requested in [CHiME-8 DASR Submission instructions](https://www.chimechallenge.org/current/task1/submission). <br>
 For example for the development set: <br>